A Short Story Podcast Series

 Access, Use, and OER Licensing

-All lessons are published as Open Educational Resources and may be used, printed, or shared for teaching and learning in classrooms, homeschools, and tutoring environments.
-Materials are provided for educational use under fair use and may not be resold or distributed commercially.
+All instructional materials are released as Open Educational Resources (OER) and may be used, printed, adapted, or shared for teaching in classrooms, homeschools, tutoring programs, and independent study environments.
+Materials are provided for educational use under fair use and may not be resold or redistributed commercially.

-Episodes from #1235 forward include complete curriculum materials.
-If you find an older episode without a micro lesson, reach out and it will be moved to the front of the build queue.
-Starting with Episode #1307, each MP3 page in the RSS feed includes open text at the bottom of the page for quick access to transcripts and curriculum notes.
+Episodes from #1235 forward include complete curriculum packages.
+Older episodes without micro-lessons can be prioritized for conversion.
+Beginning with Episode #1307, each MP3 page in the RSS feed includes open instructional text for direct access to transcripts and curriculum materials.

 097: "Sharks Are Older Than Trees"